bradbase/xlcalculator/README.md

 - Set up a travis continuous integration service
 - Improve testing
 - Refactor model and evaluator to use pass-by-object-reference for values of cells which then get "used"/referenced by ranges, defined names and formulas
-- Refactor to ensure the function library only ever gets a non-koala datatype (eg; should only ever get types from pandas, numpy or Python built-in)
+- Refactor to ensure the function library only ever gets a non-xlcalculator datatype (eg; should only ever get types from pandas, numpy or Python built-in)
 - Handle multi-file addresses

 # BUGS